nandabritto/Covid-19_vaccines/README.md

 + Efficiency

-Presents users a brief comparison (on slideshow, chart and text) about the efficacy of most used Covid-19 vaccines around the world.
-User can choose when to click to move forwards or backwards, or just watch while images rollout on slideshow.
+This section has a slideshow that presents users with a brief comparison of the efficacy of the most used Covid-19 vaccines around the world.
+User can choose when to click to move forwards or backwards, or just watch while images roll out.

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/slideshow.png">

-After the slideshow, a text gives a brief explanation about each vaccine efficacy.
+After the slideshow, a text related to images on the slideshow on the previews section gives a brief explanation about each vaccine efficacy.

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/efficacy-text.png">

 + Footer

+The footer section includes links to share this website with other people on relevant social media sites and email.
+The links will open to a new tab to allow easy navigation for the user and request a login to your social media account or email.

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/footer.png">

-Provides users share links to social media and email.
+The footer is valuable to the user as it encourages them to share information about Covid-19 vaccines.

 ## Future Features